Warning! This blog's new home now is here.

 TotallyLazy model a validation like a function on some data type that can either:

-More precisely, Validator is a Predicate<T> with an additional method ValidationResult validate(T instance).
-A ValidationResult is a type which can be successful or failed, and in the latter case can contain a list of error messages (as Strings).
+.
+A ValidationResult is a type which can be successful or failed, and in the latter case can contain a list of error messages (as String

 In Haskell we'd have something like this: